barrettk/AnaerobicDigestion/readMe.md

 Installing the above packages prior to running will speed up the initial loading by a lot.
 Make sure each of the packages can be loaded via `library()`.

 ## Proposed Reaction Mechanisms involved in process

+Contaminants being converted in bioreactor:
+- Guar Gum
+- PEG 400
+- Methanol & Isopropanol
+- Petrolium Distillates

-(Missing Petrolium distillates, Methanol, and Isopropanol)
+(Missing Petrolium distillates and Isopropanol from model and mechanism)

 ![CMT Model](www/compartmentalModel.png)